benchopt/benchmark_bilevel/README.rst

 BenchOpt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
-This benchmark is dedicated to solver for bi-Zlevel optimization:
+This benchmark is dedicated to solver for bilevel optimization:

 .. math::